 Camp Fire began almost immediately after the Boy Scouts, and there was involvement by BSA founders early on, including James E. West (BSA's new Chief Scout Executive), who always regarded Camp Fire as the girls' equivalent to Boy Scouting.
 Originally for girls only, the program became coed in 1975.
 [More about Camp Fire can be found on our Scout-like Organizations page.]

 The Girl Scouts of America was founded by Juliette Gordon "Daisy" Low in 1912, and received a Congressional Charter in 1950.
 The girls' version of Scouting is called Girl Guiding in most countries, to differentiate it from the boys' program (the Boy Scout and Girl Guide movements were both founded by Baden-Powell).
 The Scout/Guide distinction has been lost in many countries, where boys and girls are members of coed troops.
 In other countries, the Boy Scout and Girl Guide programs have a common national organization, but with separate troops for Scouts and Guides.
 In still other countries (such as the US), the boys' and girls' programs are completely separate at all levels.
 Having two separate organizations in the US both using the terms "Scout" and "Scouting" has cause nearly a century of confusion for the general public and for potential monetary donors.

-US Girl Scouting is divided into four divisions based on school grade:
+US Girl Scouting is divided into six divisions based on school grade: